joyearnaud/hominem/content/posts/en/api-management.md

 ##### API gateway

-`aims to direct API traffic and to link the networks together (client with services, etc.).
+`Aims to direct API traffic and to link the networks together (client with services, etc.).
 It is possible to group a collection of management servers and gateway servers together to create clusters to balance the load and isolate traffic`

 An API gateway (or reverse proxy) plays a crucial role in API management by acting as an intermediary between the client and the backend services that provide the API.
 The gateway provides a single entry point for all API requests and is responsible for managing and routing these requests to the appropriate backend service.